amantalwar04/agency/ninja-business-consulting-html-responsive-web-template/readme.txt

-Free Responsive HTML5 Bootstrap Template
+﻿Free Responsive HTML5 Bootstrap Template

 Ninja business consulting html responsive web template is a best flat clean and modern responsive HTML5 Bootstrap template for corporate consulting business profile.
 This theme has a elegant modern look, very easy to customize It’s provided with an nice responsive layer slider.
 This theme is fully responsive build on top of Bootstrap using HTML5 CSS3.
 Great for Corporate business, consulting office, Agency, portfolio and many more.